Last Updated on November 28, 2025 by Admin

 Notes

-- Used to determine the fair market value of a European Call or Put option
+- The Black-Scholes-Merton Model is a mathematical formula used to derive the estimated fair price of a Call or Put Option

 - Fischer S. Black, Sloan School of Management, Massachusetts Institute of Technology (MIT)